-In EPA case before the Supreme Court, the agency’s power to combat climate change hangs in the balance
+In EPA Supreme Court case, the agency’s power to combat climate change hangs in the balance

 Democrats view the act’s provisions expansively — and have been shot down by conservative courts.
 Republicans argue that the law limits the agency’s authority, and liberal courts have pushed back.

 “Congress’s failure to do its job has put immense pressure on the executive branch to come up with answers on its own, wherever it finds them,” Adler said.
-“And that in turn creates challenges for the courts, who are obligated to make sure the executive branch is only exercising the authority its actually been given.”
+“And that in turn creates challenges for the courts, who are obligated to make sure the executive branch is only exercising the authority it’s actually been given.”